Kyrgyzstan by bicycleMedium

 Bike ride: 80 kms

-We will start by crossing the Kokomeren river on a stretch of asphalt.
-Then we will go up to the Tyuz-Ashuu Pass (3228 m) where we will be rewarded with a spectacular view of Lake Song.
+By a narrow footprint, we will ascend to a pass at 3228 m, making a very steep section.
+Where we will be rewarded with a spectacular view of Lake Song.
 We will visit some nomad families and see how they live and will taste some of their typical products such as kumys (fermented milk), airan (yogur), kurt (dry cheese).

 Overnight stay : camp